-As we wrap up the 2021 year, it’s a good time to check off those planning items that you meant to get around to doing.
+As we wrap up the 2022 year, it’s a good time to check off those planning items that you meant to get around to doing.
 As a financial advisor at Executive Wealth Management, we talk about various topics with our clients throughout the year, and the following are a few of the year-end financial planning conversations we are having that you should consider.

 Max your Retirement account contributions

 Employer Accounts.
 Take full advantage of any employer match benefit.
-In 2021, the maximum employee deferral for 401(k), 403(b), and 457 accounts is $19,500, and individuals age 50 and older can defer an additional catch-up for $6,500.
+In 2022, the maximum employee deferral for 401(k), 403(b), and 457 accounts is $20,500, and individuals age 50 and older can defer an additional catch-up for $6,500.

 IRA’s.
 The maximum contribution amount to a traditional or Roth IRA is $6,000, with a $1,000 catch-up for individuals age 50 and older.
 Be sure to review the Modified Adjusted Gross Income (MAGI) limits to ensure you are eligible.

 Self Employed.
 Consider a solo 401(k).
 These can help boost your retirement savings and save on taxes.
 You must set these accounts up by December 31st.

 - Required Minimum Distributions from Retirement accounts.
 If you are over 72 or have an inherited IRA, you must take a distribution based on age and marital status.
 These distributions are taxable unless you send them directly to a charity via a Qualified Charitable Distribution.

-Executive Wealth Management (EWM) is a Registered Investment Advisor with the Securities and Exchange Commission.
+EWM does not offer tax or legal advice.Executive Wealth Management (EWM) is a Registered Investment Advisor with the Securities and Exchange Commission.
 Reference to registration does not imply any specific level of qualification or skill.
 Investment Advisor Representatives of EWM offer Investment Advice and Financial Planning Services to customers located within the United States.